openfaas/ofc-bootstrap/README.md

 ## Goals

-* Get OpenFaaS and OpenFaaS Cloud installed with a single command
+* Install OpenFaaS and Install OpenFaaS Cloud with a single command
 * Mirror OpenFaaS Cloud Community Cluster features/coverage
-* Build an environment for Kubernetes
+* Use Kubernetes as the underlying provider/platform
-* Support GitHub
+* Use GitHub as the SCM (the source for git)
+* Offer a flag for sourcing configuration from a YAML file
+* Offer a dry-run flag or configuration in the YAML file
+* Build a config file for the current OpenFaaS Cloud Community Cluster

 ## Stretch goals

+* Publish a static binary
+* Use GitLab for as SCM (the source for git)
+* Build environment out for a Swarm cluster
+* Add version to YAML file to enable versioning/migration of configs
-* Library for re-use in official CLI or other dedicated CLI i.e. `faas-cli system install openfaas-cloud`
+* Create a Go library for re-use in official CLI or other dedicated CLI i.e. `faas-cli system install openfaas-cloud`
-* Command for installing a base-OpenFaaS system `faas-cli system install --kubernetes/--swarm`
 * Build a suitable dev environment for local work
-* Build environment out for a Swarm cluster
+* Add command for installing a base-OpenFaaS system `faas-cli system install --kubernetes/--swarm`
-* Support for GitLab configuration

 ## Non-goals

-* Running in a Docker image
+* Create a Docker image / run in Docker
 * Installing, configuring or provisioning Kubernetes clusters or nodes
 * Running on a system without bash
 * Terraform/Ansible/Puppet style of experience
-* Re-run without clean-up
+* Re-run without clean-up (i.e. no updates to config)
-* Updates to config after initial deployment
-* To use go modules
+* go modules (`dep` is fine, let's add features instead)

 ## Pre-reqs